ivan-mudrak/trent/README.md

 + single-threaded: file read at once
 + multi-threaded: streamed row-by-row

-  **NOTE**: reading file at once will fail if unknown transaction type or wrong format encountered, it is not a problem for steaming approach since there each row parsed separately
+**NOTE**: reading file at once will fail if unknown transaction type or wrong format encountered, it is not a problem for steaming approach since there each row parsed separately.

 ## Test